Matt-Sweitzer/Comm3163/Fall_2020/Example Analyses/Codebook.md

 ## Hours_NFL_Cat

 Ordinal Categories - data transformation (binning) of the Hours_NFL variable into "Low" (0 to 3 hours), "Medium" (4 to 9 hours), and "High" (10 or more hours).
 As-is, this variable is incomplete in the provided data; follow the tutorial in "SpreadsheetCheatSheet.md" to complete it.

+## Total_Hours_Both

+Ratio Numeric - summative index of Hours_NCAA and Hours_NFL.
+As-is, this variable is incomplete in the provided data; follow the tutorial in "SpreadsheetCheatSheet.md" to complete it.

+## Avg_Hours_Both

+Ratio Numeric - mean index of Hours_NCAA and Hours_NFL.
+As-is, this variable is incomplete in the provided data; follow the tutorial in "SpreadsheetCheatSheet.md" to complete it.